Good Roads Movement

 The Good Roads Movement occurred in the United States between the late 1870s and the 1920s.
 It was the rural dimension of the Progressive movement.
-A key player was the United States Post Office Department.
-Once a commitment was made for Rural Free Delivery of the mail, the Post Office had to determine which local roads were suitable and which were not.
-Farmers living on officially unusable roads now had motivation to get them upgraded.
+The movement started as a coalition between farmers' organizations groups and bicyclists' organizations, such as the League of American Wheelmen.
 Advocates for improved roads turned local agitation into a national political movement.
-It started as a coalition between farmers' organizations groups and bicyclists' organizations, such as the League of American Wheelmen.
 The goal was state and federal spending to improve rural roads.
 By 1910, automobile lobbies such as the American Automobile Association joined the campaign, coordinated by the National Good Roads Association.

 Outside cities, roads were dirt or gravel; mud in the winter and dust in the summer.
 Travel was slow and expensive.
 Early organizers cited Europe where road construction and maintenance was supported by national and local governments.
 In its early years, the main goal of the movement was education for road building in rural areas between cities and to help rural populations gain the social and economic benefits enjoyed by cities where citizens benefited from railroads, trolleys and paved streets.
 Even more than traditional vehicles, the newly invented bicycles could benefit from good country roads.

 History

 The Good Roads Movement was officially founded in May 1880, when bicycle enthusiasts, riding clubs and manufacturers met in Newport, Rhode Island, to form the League of American Wheelmen to support the burgeoning use of bicycles and to protect their interests from legislative discrimination.
 The League quickly went national and in 1892 began publishing Good Roads magazine.
 In three years circulation reached one million.
 Early movement advocates enlisted the help of journalists, farmers, politicians and engineers in the project of improving the nation's roadways, but the movement took off when it was adopted by bicyclists.

-Groups across the country held road conventions and public demonstrations, published material on the benefits of good roads and endeavoured to influence legislators on local, state and national levels.
+Groups across the country held road conventions and public demonstrations, published material on the benefits of good roads and endeavored to influence legislators on local, state and national levels.
 Support for candidates often became crucial factors in elections.
-Not only advocating road improvements for bicyclists, the League pressed the idea to farmers and rural communities, publishing literature such as the famous pamphlet, The Gospel of Good Roads.
+The League not only advocated road improvements for bicyclists, but pressed the idea to farmers and rural communities, publishing literature such as the famous pamphlet, The Gospel of Good Roads.

+A key player was the United States Post Office Department.
+Once a commitment was made for Rural Free Delivery of the mail, the Post Office had to determine which local roads were suitable and which were not.
+Farmers living on officially unusable roads now had motivation to get them upgraded.

 New Jersey became the first state to pass a law providing for a state to participate in road-building projects.
 In 1893, the U.S. Department of Agriculture initiated a systematic evaluation of existing highway systems.
 In that same year, Charles Duryea produced the first American gasoline-powered vehicle, and Rural Free Delivery began.
 By June 1894, "Many of the railway companies [had] made concessions in transporting road materials ranging from half rates to free carriage."